-The Building Regulations (Northern Ireland) 2012 (as amended)

-Regulation: 23 Fitness of materials and workmanship

-Comment: The products are acceptable.
+The Bui Iding Regulations (Northern Ireland) 2012 (as amended) Regulation: Comment: 23 Fitness of materials and workmanship The products are acceptable.
 See section 16.1 and the Installation part of this Certificate.

-Regulation: 28(b) Resistance to moisture and weather

-Comment: The products will not adversely affect the resistance of the roof to the passage of moisture.
+Regulation: Comment: 28(b) Resistance to moisture and weather The products will not adversely affect the resistance of the roof to the passage of moisture.
 See section 10.1 of this Certificate.

-Regulation: 30 Stability Comment: The products have sufficient strength and stiffness to sustain the design loads.
+Regulation: Comment: 30 Stability The products have sufficient strength and stiffness to sustain the design loads.
 See sections 9.1, 9.2 and 9.5 of this Certificate.

-Regulation: 34 Internal fire spread - Linings

-Comment: The polycarbonate sheets used in the rooflights can be classified as TP(a) rigid material and Class B- s1, d0 to BS EN 13501-1: 2007 and the use of the rooflights is restricted by this Regulation.
+Regulation: Comment: 34 Internal fire spread - Linings The polycarbonate sheets used in the rooflights can be classified as TP(a) rigid material and Class B- s1, d0 to BS EN 13501-1: 2007 and the use of the rooflights is restricted by this Regulation.
 See sections 11.1, 11.2, 11.4 and 11.5 of this Certificate.

-Regulation: 36(b) External fire spread

-Comment: The polycarbonate sheets can be regarded as having a B{ROOF}(t4) classification.
+Regulation: Comment: 36(b) External fire spread The polycarbonate sheets can be regarded as having a B {ROOF} (t4) classification.
 See sections 11.1, 11.2, 11.4 and 11.5 of this Certificate.

-Regulation: 39(a)(i) Conservation measures

-Comment: The products can contribute to satisfying this Regulation.
-See sections 6.1, 7.3 to 7.5 and compensating fabric and/or services measures are taken.
-See sections 6.1, 7.3 to 7.5 and
+Regulation: Comment: 39(a)(i) Conservation measures The products can contribute to satisfying this Regulation although compensating fabric measures may be required.
+See sections 6.1, 7.3, 7.4 and 7.7 of this Certificate.
+Regulation: Comment: 40(2) Target carbon dioxide emissions rate The products can contribute to satisfying this Regulation when appropriate compensating fabric and/or services measures are taken.
+See sections 6.1, 7.3, 7.4 and 7.7 of this Certificate.

-Regulation: 40(2) Target carbon dioxide emissions rate

-Comment: The products can contribute to satisfying this Regulation when appropriate

-Regulation: 65(1) Means of ventilation Comment: Opening rooflights can contribute to satisfying the requirements of this Regulation.
+Regulation: Comment: 65(1) Means of ventilation Opening rooflights can contribute to satisfying the requirements of this Regulation.
 See section 13 of this Certificate.
-Regulation: 98 Safe opening and closing of windows, skylights and ventilators Comment: Opening lights can satisfy this Regulation.
+Regulation: Comment: 98 Safe opening and closing of windows, skylights and ventilators Opening lights can satisfy this Regulation.
 See section 12.1 of this Certificate.
-Regulation: 99 Safe means of access for cleaning glazing Comment: Provisions must be made regarding the safe cleaning of rooflights.
+Regulation: Comment: 99 Safe means of access for cleaning glazing Provisions must be made regarding the safe cleaning of rooflights.
 See section 12.2 of this Certificate.